Sustainable Rooftop: A Key Element in Green Healthy Building Design — Biofilico Wellness Interiors

 Green roofs are the most holistic and multifaceted design strategy for these surfaces, but other considerations such as cool roofs, the incorporation of rooftop gyms or exercise areas, and solar panels are a few examples of smart rooftop design that contribute to a healthy building or sustainable building strategy.

-Sustainable building rooftops Reduce Urban Heat Island Effect
+Sustainable building rooftops Reduce the Urban Heat Island Effect

 One of the most important influences that rooftops can have is a reduction of Urban Heat Islands (UHI).
 This phenomenon describes the prevalence of higher temperatures that arise in dense, urban regions, due to the presence of man-made surfaces with higher heat retaining properties than those in natural environments.